jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 #### Required Kubernetes Tools

-Please use this repo [Install Kubernetes Tools](https://github.com/jamesbuckett/kubernetes-tools) to install the following:
+Please use this repo [Install Kubernetes Tools](https://github.com/jamesbuckett/kubernetes-tools) to install the following on `digital-ocean-droplet`
 * kubectl - Interact with Kubernetes cluster
 * kubectx - Change clusters
 * kubens - Change namespaces like you would directories